adnfx2/react-course-project/README.md

       npm start

-   Now after a few seconds your project should be running in your browser typically localhost:3000.
+   Now after a few seconds your project should be up and running in your browser, typically at localhost:3000.

    That's all :D